soapbox-pub/rebased/docs/installation/debian_based_en.md

 # Installing on Debian Based Distributions
 ## Installation

-This guide will assume you are on Debian Stretch.
-This guide should also work with Ubuntu 16.04 and 18.04.
+This guide will assume you are on Debian 11 (“bullseye”) or later.
+This guide should also work with Ubuntu 18.04 (“Bionic Beaver”) and later.
 It also assumes that you have administrative rights, either as root or a user with [sudo permissions](https://www.digitalocean.com/community/tutorials/how-to-add-delete-and-grant-sudo-privileges-to-users-on-a-debian-vps).
 If you want to run this guide with root, ignore the `sudo` at the beginning of the lines, unless it calls a user like `sudo -Hu pleroma`; in this case, use `su <username> -s $SHELL -c 'command'` instead.

 {! backend/installation/generic_dependencies.include !}